Arkans428/SIM7600G-H-Serial-Audio/CellDialer/README.md

 ## Overview

-The code in this project is split into three main classes, each handling a different aspect of audio processing and serial communication:
+The code in this project is split into three main classes.
+Two are meant for testing, and the third contains the working code for this project:

 1. **`AudioDeviceManager`**: Lists available audio devices and their input/output channel capabilities.
 2. **`AudioStreamer`**: Captures audio input and plays it back through an output device in real-time (loopback).